gbv/daia/daia.md

 if applicable.
 The limitations typically refer to digital publications and origin from license restrictions.

-#### NoDigitalCopy {.unnumbered}
+#### NoDigitalDelivery {.unnumbered}

-The limitation id <http://purl.org/ontology/dso#NoDigitalCopy> SHOULD be used to indicate that patrons are only allowed to receive physical copies.
+The limitation id <http://purl.org/ontology/dso#NoDigitalDelivery> SHOULD be used to indicate that patrons are only allowed to receive physical copies.

 #### NoDigitalTransfer {.unnumbered}